anniehedgpeth/anniehedgpeth.github.io/_drafts/2017-06-21-azure-vm-from-custom-image-in-terraform.md

 }
 ```

-First of all, if you're comparing this vm block to building a [virtual machine](https://www.terraform.io/docs/providers/azurerm/r/virtual_machine.html) *not* from an image you'll notice that a we're missing a `storage_image_reference` block.
+First of all, if you're comparing this VM block to building a [virtual machine](https://www.terraform.io/docs/providers/azurerm/r/virtual_machine.html) *not* from an image you'll notice that a we're missing a `storage_image_reference` block.
 This is neglected because the image provides that information.
 On the other hand, `vm_size` is required, and it must be the same size as the image.

 In the `storage_os_disk` block the two things we'll look at are the `image_uri` and the `vhd_uri`.